Single Arm Lateral Raise: Muscle Worked, Benefits, Tips

 To build the lateral head of the deltoid muscle, make lateral raises a regular part of your shoulder workout.

-It’s a good alternate of single arm lateral raise to build your lateral deltoid workout.
+It’s a suitable alternative to a single-arm lateral raise to build your lateral deltoid workout.

 2. Cable Machine Y Raise